StrickTechnologies/Strick.Temporal/README.md

 ### Other Details...
 * Each ```RowChange``` object is guaranteed to have at least one ```ColChange``` object in its ```ColumnChanges``` property.

-	* If two rows in your DataTable don’t have any changes (this can certainly happen if you’re only looking at a subset of the columns), no ```RowChange``` object is returned for those two rows.
+	* If two related rows in your DataTable don’t have any differences (this can happen if you’re only looking at a subset of the columns), no ```RowChange``` object is returned for those two rows.

 * The results are sorted chronologically, oldest->newest.